Boutoukoat/Euler-Sprp-fast-primality-checks/Readme.txt

 		$ make clean
 		$ make check

-	To run the perf tests and get csv files for Excel
+	To run the perf tests and get csv files for Excel, stored in ./misc directory
 		$ make csv

 This code for gcc and clang compilers makes heavy use of x86-64 assembly language.
 To use it on a different compiler and/or a different hw architecture, toggle INLINE_ASM from 1 to 0 in m_reg.h

-__arch64__ suport:
+__arch64__ support:

 	I don't have an ARM under my heavy hands, I did install an emulation for Debian x86-64